 in 30 minutes, we were at our destination. what made my conquest of this place easier was knowing the administrator of this natural park personally.

 mila lumadilla-monzon, a batchmate/friend, met me with the grace and smile identifiable with her when i alighted from our vehicle. she looked so fresh, not having any trace of staying up late at night with us in the grand alumni homecoming. she graciously escorted me toward the inner sanctum of the park.

 then, she started giving me the background. call it force of habit, but i appreciated the gesture by miles. in-between she was also able to update me about her. well, it was also done in a rush. 🙂

-when i told her that i wouldn’t be staying long, we retraced our steps and proceeded to the life-sized effigies that showed Jesus Christ in the last supper. if i would have stayed longer, i would be climbing up hill and would be completing the stations of the cross even if it’s no longer holy week. you see, kawa-kawa hill is a favorite destination of devout catholics during the lenten season.
+when i told her that i wouldn’t be staying long, we retraced our steps and proceeded to the life-sized effigies that showed Jesus Christ in the last supper. if i had stayed longer, i would have climbed up the hill and would have completed the stations of the cross even if it’s no longer holy week. you see, kawa-kawa hill is a favorite destination of devout catholics during the lenten season.

 for a runner like me, this ascending pathway would also be perfect for my training. this i told miles and she conceded. in my heart, i knew i would return to that place and commune with nature in my own pace and time.

 after a while, i inquired about the location of the sunflowers which were not yet dry and withered. her pointing the exact spot made me happy because they were what i came for in that hill.